danialmalik/open-edx-proposals/oeps/oep-0038-Data-Modeling.rst

 information.
 The purpose of Business Intelligence is to support better business decision making.

-**Composite Key** - in the context of relational databases, a composite key is a combination of two or more columns in a table that can be used to uniquely identify each row in the table.
+**Composite Key** - In the context of relational databases, a composite key is a combination of two or more columns in a table that can be used to uniquely identify each row in the table.
 Uniqueness is only guaranteed when the columns are combined; when taken individually, the columns do